 - If you’re planning to enjoy the beach and the hotel, plan ahead.

-- However, if you want to discover the island’s most iconic sites, 5 to 6 days is all you need.
+- However, if you want to discover the island’s most iconic sites, 5 days is enough.

-- And if you want to take a closer look at all the island has to offer, we recommend a 10-day visit.
+- And if you want to take a closer look at all the island has to offer, we recommend 7 to 10 days.

 Here’s a map with the main driving times to give you an idea: